 Merrell is all about “getting outside.”
 What began in the Green Mountains in Vermont in the early 80s looking for a way to make cheaper, better men’s hiking boots has morphed into an amazing company with great products.
 For more than 26 years now, Merrell has been providing outdoor enthusiasts with performance men’s shoes and boots.

-In 1997 Merrell was sold to Wolverine Worldwide which own many brands and specializes in manly, tough men’s boots.
-This enabled the brand to really broaden their reach.
+In 1997 Merrell was sold to Wolverine Worldwide which owns many brands and specializes in manly, tough men’s boots.
+This enabled the brand to really broaden its reach.
 In 2007, the Merrell line was expanded to include apparel and accessories, and by 2010 Merrell products were being sold all over the world.

-Over time, the concepts of “outdoor” has been broadened to include all types of activities and environments – both in the mountains and the city, and Merrell has help define this with a wide range of products.
+Over time, the concept of “outdoor” has been broadened to include all types of activities and environments – both in the mountains and the city, and Merrell has helped define this with a wide range of products.

 As they mention on their website: